20 Reasons Why Your Text Messages Aren’t Delivered

 🛑 Incorrect phone number

-Text messages won’t be delivered if the entered phone number is invalid, disconnected, or formatted incorrectly.
-This is common when a country code or specific number pattern is missing.
+Text messages won’t be delivered if the phone number is invalid, disconnected, or formatted incorrectly.
+Common mistakes include missing country codes, transposed digits, or using outdated contact information.

 Solution:

-• Double-check the phone number, including the country code.
+• Double-check the phone number for accuracy before sending, including the country code for international recipients.

-• Ensure there are no typos or errors in the digits.
+• Ensure there are no typos, extra spaces, or special characters.

 🛑 Excessive P2P messages